 Recovery and adaptation at the physiological level (muscles, cells, endocrine system, etc) is critical for every athlete, especially when determining the differences between an elite lifter versus a very good one.
 One’s ability to recover (reestablishment of the initial state) and adapt (progress from the initial state) can be highly influenced by many factors, some of which have been highly validated while others not so much.

-It is important to note that many of the while there are many means to recovery that are seen today, we will only discussed the current strategies that have been backed by clinical research specific to recovery and adaptation in athletes.
-Some popular methods today have been ruled out based upon;
+It is important to note that while there are many means to recovery that are seen today, we will only discuss the current strategies that have been backed by clinical research specific to recovery and adaptation in athletes.
+Some popular methods today have been ruled out based upon:

 - They do not apply to the population (as many articles on recovery were done for the recovery from injury, not adaptation from hard training).

 - Some methods may not have enough studies done to show conclusive and significant positive effects.

 - While some of the methods may have conflicting evidence for and against, therefore only concerned with non-conflicting methods.

 While this may seem like a no-brainer, we still need to address the process and mechanism involved in the process to fully understand why or why not a strategy could be beneficial at promoting recovery and adaptation.

 The below paradigm is similar to the General Adaptation Syndrome, (GAS) by Dr. Hans Selye, representing the fundamental process of adaptation.

 - We train to become stronger, faster, and increase certain physiological attributes, which in turn creates fatigue at the physiological level (ALARM).